jscalo/inspect-dom/README.md

 - `--styles` - Show declared CSS styles for each element
 - `--computed-styles` - Show computed CSS styles for each element
 - `--no-defaults` - Hide browser default/user-agent styles (only with --styles)
+- `--debug` - Show verbose debugging information (for troubleshooting only)
 - `-h, --help` - Show help message

 ## Examples